 That was exactly what organizers had envisioned.
 The event was a project of the Office of Education at NASA's Dryden Flight Research Center, in cooperation with the U.S. State Department, the Department of Education and the White House.
 It was part of an Obama administration initiative aimed at bridging the too-often-imagined gaps between western and Islamic cultures and expanding opportunities for scientific collaboration among nations.
 Organizers are looking forward to building on the initial event's success with follow-on activities in which the same students collaborate on a robot.

-“The White House and NASA are interested in eliminating artificial barriers” through such activities as the interactive video event, said John O’Shea, director of Dryden’s Strategic Communications office, of which the education office is part.
+A dozen Indonesian students gathered at the U.S. Embassy in Jakarta (at left in the split-screen video monitor) had the opportunity to query their American high school counterparts on their interests, experiences and culture during the interactive video linkup recently at NASA Dryden's Aerospace Exploration Gallery in Palmdale, Calif.
+(NASA / Tom Tschida) "The White House and NASA are interested in eliminating artificial barriers" through such activities as the interactive video event, said John O'Shea, director of Dryden's Strategic Communications office, of which the education office is part.

 "We're interested in a growth of understanding among cultures.
 Activities like robotics and this event create excitement and learning, learning that fosters progress – progress from which new partnerships emerge and new technologies are developed."

 The American side of the exchange took place at the AERO Institute in Palmdale.
 With help in Jakarta from the U.S. embassy's assistant cultural attaché for youth outreach, Arend Zwartjes, Dryden's Distance Learning Network director David Alexander guided local students seated in front of a monitor that displayed their Indonesian counterparts.